Difference Between CPA and CA

-The key question that arises is whether CPA benefit my career path or CA?
-There is no clear winner because both qualifications will help to grow your technical skills, accountancy skills and business management skills.
-Also, CPA and CA holders tend to be equally spread across commercial and public accounting – so each qualification provides maximum flexibility to work across industry.
+The key question that arises is whether the CPA benefits my career path or CA?
+There is no clear winner because both qualifications will help to grow your technical skills, accountancy skills, and business management skills.
+Also, CPA and CA holders tend to be equally spread across commercial and public accounting – so each qualification provides maximum flexibility to work across the industry.

 Please note we are only comparing CPA membership of AICPA (American Institute of Certified Public Accountants) and CA membership of ICAI (Institute of Chartered Accountants of India).

-I understand that the choice between CPA and CA is a big career decision and hence, to help you take an informed decision, I prepared an infographics which will give you a clear picture of differentiation.
+I understand that the choice between CPA and CA is a big career decision and hence, to help you make an informed decision, I prepared an infographic that will give you a clear picture of differentiation.

 - And if you have Indian CA’s designation with B.Com than also you can appear for CPA examinations.
 Also, checkout Careers after B.com

 - If you want to appear for Indian CA Examination you need to appear for Common Proficiency Test (CPT) after appearing in Senior Secondary Examination (recognized by the Central Government of India).

 - CPT Examination is held in June & December every year, so the first step you need to do is you need to register for Common Proficiency Test 60 days prior to the test i.e. on or before 1st April & 1st October.

 - CPA: CPA designation will open a door of wide varied options.
 After getting your CPA certification you can work under various accounting fields such as International Accounting, Internal & External Auditing, Consulting Services, Forensic Accounting, Assurance services, Taxation & Financial Planning, etc. With its global recognition, you will find the best place to work anywhere in many countries.
 See the list of Top Accounting firms